Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 Machine learning (ML) has emerged as a powerful approach for extracting meaningful information from complex SERS spectral data.
 ML algorithms can identify patterns, classify spectra, and predict quantitative outcomes with higher accuracy and efficiency than traditional analytical methods.
 The integration of ML with SERS has significantly enhanced the capability to detect specific molecular signatures in complex matrices, leading to improved diagnostic and monitoring applications.

-Machine learning approaches applied to SERS data analysis can be broadly categorized into three types:
+Machine learning approaches applied to SERS data analysis can be broadly categorized into several types:

 1. **Supervised Learning**: These algorithms learn from labeled training data to make predictions or classifications on new, unlabeled data.
 Common supervised learning methods used in SERS analysis include:
    - Support Vector Machines (SVM): Effective for binary and multi-class classification problems